sbc/dotfiles/README.md

 ## <a href="https://github.com/robbyrussell/oh-my-zsh" target="_blank">oh-my-zsh</a>

 <strong> I used to use .bash_profile and it was very cluttered.
 Now it's pretty much a blank file.
-I use zsh since it's KLUTZ FRIENDLY and helpful for those who use Git.
+This is a lot better.
 And I've organized everything into several different files under .dotfiles directory.</strong>

 	curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh